Roman-Nestorko92/my-portfolio/README.md

 Hi there, my name's Roman and I'm interested in creating impressive and effective web interfaces.👨‍💻

-### About me:

- Junior Frontend Developer

 # Education

   1. I completed 6 month courses from GO IT school (full-stack developer)